Dear Members and Friends.

 By George Hastings

 Michelangelo and the Sistine Chapel ceiling is George Hastings’ favorite subject.
-He finds that the pictures enhance the spoken and written lessons of Rudolf Steiner, and Steiner’s lessons enhance the allegorical lessons on the Sistine Chapel ceiling.
-He will bring two slide presentations on Saturday.
-On Sunday, those who wish may gather in Garden Grove to see the wonderful exhibit of these great paintings.
+He finds the pictures enhance the spoken and written lessons of Rudolf Steiner and Steiner’s lessons enhance the allegorical lessons on the Sistine Chapel ceiling.
+He will bring two power point presentations on Saturday.
+On Sunday, those who wish will gather in Garden Grove to see the wonderful exhibit of these great paintings.

 THE SISTINE CHAPEL EXHIBIT